 Should the TSP decide to terminate its activities, the termination plan becomes effective, ensuring that termination proceeds in a controlled way.
-As a minimum, the plan provides measures to inform the supervisors (Rijksinspectie Digitale Infrastructuur and Logius), subjects, suppliers and other parties involved; to ensure certificate revocation remains possible for as long as unrevoked certificates are in use; and to sustain the certificate status service for as long as is minimally required.
-No last CRL will be issued until all certificates in its scope are either expired or revoked.
+As a minimum, the plan provides measures to inform the supervisors (Rijksinspectie Digitale Infrastructuur and Logius), subjects, suppliers and other parties involved; to ensure certificate revocation remains possible for as long as unrevoked certificates are in use.
+The certificate status will be available for as long as is minimally required: after all certificates in its scope are either expired or revoked a last CRL will be issued with its nextUpdate value set to 99991231235959Z, the OCSP service will go offline.
 All data collected by the TSP for registration purposes will be archived in such a way that its confidentiality remains ensured, and that continues to enable the necessary retrieval of records.